Basic of International Trade

 A second principle is that nations may develop a competitive advantage relative to other nations, based on skills, access to resources, and the competitive situation arising from domestic competition.

 There are many obvious examples of this principle.
-Switzerland is the home of banking, based on the number of high quality competitors; Germany is the centre of engineering industries, which developed originally due to their access to mineral and energy resources, but now relies on technical skills and knowledge; US companies are leaders in high tech and software sectors because of a strongly supportive competitive environment.
+Switzerland is the home of banking, based on the number of high-quality competitors; Germany is the center of engineering industries, which developed originally due to their access to mineral and energy resources, but now relies on technical skills and knowledge; US companies are leaders in high tech and software sectors because of a strongly supportive competitive environment.

-The factors of production- land, labour, enterprise and capital- all potentially contribute to the development of competitive advantage.
+The factors of production- land, labor, enterprise, and capital- all potentially contribute to the development of competitive advantage.
 Many Gulf nations are rich in oil and gas resources; South Africa is rich in diamond mines.
-Developed nations such as Switzerland and Germany have well-educated labour markets, whereas other nations, such as Sudan, Haiti and Benin have low levels of literacy.
+Developed nations such as Switzerland and Germany have well-educated labor markets, whereas other nations, such as Sudan, Haiti, and Benin have low levels of literacy.

 High levels of local competition encourage competitive companies to improve, and the resulting strong competition in home markets provides a base for exploiting strengths internationally.

 Successful national industries normally attract good local suppliers, which in turn increases the competitiveness of this industry in international markets.
 Competitive advantage, once established, can be sustained and developed by improvements in each of these areas.
 For example, national governments may support training initiatives or allow tax incentives or grants to encourage or aid supporting industries to further develop the national advantage.

 International trade between nations is a very important part of an economy.
 For the most part, international trade is beneficial between two nations that have strong markets in two different sectors.